Intro to Improv Zip Pouches PDF Sewing Pattern

 This is a quick way to put together a pouch in interesting fabric combinations, while using up your fabric and interfacing scraps.
+It's also a great way to sew if the cutting part is your least favorite part of the sewing process!

 The pouches can be divided either horizontally, vertically, or even a mixture of both.
 Add some trim to the seams, use decorative topstitching, or piece several print fabrics together to create unique pouches.

-Includes step-by-step cutting and sewing instructions and pattern pieces for 5 sizes.
+Includes step-by-step cutting and sewing instructions and pattern pieces for 5-sizes.

 Sewing Skill Level